aoloe/scribus-manual-the-right-tool/NOTES.md

 An AppImage is a container that contains all what is needed to run Scribus on your Linux computer: Download it, make it executable and run it.

 See the Appimage website for more details: http://appimage.org/
+Or (this longer Stackoverflow article](http://askubuntu.com/questions/774490/what-is-an-appimage-how-do-i-install-it)